codemagic-ci-cd/codemagic-docs/content/yaml/testing.md

     test_report: test-results/flutter.json
 ```

-## Flutter integration test
+## Flutter integration tests

-`flutter_driver` dependency allows you to run integration tests on a real device or emulator.
-Thus, Android application tests can be run on a Android emulator, iOS application tests can be run on an iOS simulator, and web application tests can be run on a web browser driver.
+The `flutter_driver` dependency allows you to run integration tests on a real device or emulator.
+Android application tests can be run on an Android emulator, iOS application tests can be run on an iOS simulator, and web application tests can be run on a web browser driver.

-### Running an iOS/Android application tests on a mobile simulator/emulator
+### Running iOS/Android application tests on a mobile simulator/emulator

         flutter emulators --launch apple_ios_simulator             # for android use: flutter emulators --launch emulator
         flutter drive --target=test_driver/my_drive_target.dart

-### Running a web application tests on a web browser driver
+### Running web application tests on a web browser driver

 Chrome